zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 /etc/OpenCL/vendors/amdocl64.icd

 # The libraries implementing the platform and its CPU and GPU devices.
-# The GPU won't show up unless we install the GPU libraries, driver and firmware.
+# The GPU won't show up unless we install the DRI/DRM libraries, driver and firmware.
 /usr/lib/x86_64-linux-gnu/amdgpu-pro/libamdocl12cl64.so
 /usr/lib/x86_64-linux-gnu/amdgpu-pro/libamdocl64.so
 ```